Harshal7797/Java-Applications/README.md

 3.   `Post Tweet`

 Create a tweet with a geotag and output the created tweet object in JSON format.
-To run this application pass in the following arguments ` TwitterCLI post "tweet_text" "latitude:longitude"`
+To run this application pass in the following arguments ` TwitterCLI post "tweet_text" "latitude:longitude"`.
+For example `TwitterCLI post "This is my First tweet" "50:"`

 ## Design and Implementation
   Twitter Application Workflow